 In November 2017, the methodology was submitted to the IAEG-SDG at its 6th Meeting in Bahrain.
 The recommendations of the IAEG-SDG were to wait for the results of the country pilots and re-submit the methodology after having taken their results into account.
 In addition, the IAEG-SDG provided a series of comments on the approach and methodology.

-Pilot desk studies were carried out in Bangladesh, Ecuador the Kyrgyz Republic and Rwanda during the last quarter of 2017, and in Belgium in early 2018.
+Pilot desk studies were carried out in Bangladesh, Ecuador, Kyrgyz Republic and Rwanda during the last quarter of 2017, and in Belgium in early 2018.
 The goal was to test the proposed approach and review the metadata sheets for the respective indicators to: 1) assess its clarity and completeness; 2) take stock of what data are available at a country level; and 3) verify whether the indicator can be constructed using the information already available at the country level.
 Results are presented in separate reports.
 In April 2018, participants from the five pilot countries gathered in a technical meeting at FAO to present the results of their desk studies and work out modifications to the methodological document with the team in charge of SDG 2.4.1 development.
+In 2018-19, cognitive tests of the standalone survey questionnaire developed for SDG 2.4.1 were carried out in Kenya, Mexico and Bangladesh.
+In collaboration with the Bangladesh Bureau of Statistics, a full scale pilot test to collect data on the survey questionnaire was completed in 2019.

-Results from the global consultation, from the IAEG-SDG, and from the country pilots were reviewed and analyzed, and the approach was modified in order to address the issues identified through these processes, resulting in a first revision of the methodology document, dated 22 May 2018.
-This version was shared with the members of the IAEG-SDG, and two webinars were organized to present the methodology and discuss IAEG-SDG questions and comments.
+Results from the global consultation, the IAEG-SDG, and the country pilots were reviewed and analyzed, and the approach was modified in order to address the issues identified through these processes, resulting in a first revision of the methodology document, dated 22 May 2018.
+This version was shared with the members of the IAEG-SDG, and two subsequent webinars were organized to present the methodology and discuss IAEG-SDG questions and comments.
 Member countries were then invited to provide their comments in writing.
-All country contributions were then analyzed and used in the preparation of a second revision.
-The methodology presented in this document is the result of the above process.
+All country contributions were then analyzed and used in the preparation of a final draft, which was submitted to the IAEG-SDG in October 2018 for its approval and endorsement.
+The decision to upgrade the indicator from Tier III to Tier II was taken in the 8th meeting of the IAEG-SDG in November 2018.
+Additional comments were received from countries during the period Jan-Apr 2019, aimed at further refining SDG 2.4.1 methodology in view of the open revision process under the IAEG-SDG.
+This October 11 2019 draft represents minor modifications that were implemented by FAO in response to those comments.

+The next phase FAO will be working with countries in the collection and reporting data on SDG 2.4.1, in order to support countries in producing it and using it for national policy analysis as well as for SDG reporting.

 Methodology for constructing the indicator